Cancers that start in the vagina (primary vaginal cancer) are rare. Around 250 women are diagnosed with vaginal cancer in the UK each year.

 - your general health.

 Some cancer treatments can affect whether you can get pregnant.
 If you are worried about this, it is important to talk with your doctor before you start treatment.
-We have more information about fertility for women.
+We have more information about fertility.

 Radiotherapy is often given with chemotherapy to treat vaginal cancer.
 This is called chemoradiation.
 The combination of treatments can be more effective than radiotherapy on its own.
-The chemotherapy drug most commonly used is cisplatin.
+The chemotherapy drug most commonly used is cisplatin given as a drip (IV infusion).
 You usually have it once a week throughout your radiotherapy.

 After your treatment, you will have regular follow-up appointments with your cancer doctor or specialist nurse.

-Let them know as soon as possible if you have any problems or notice new symptoms between these times.
+Let them know as soon as possible if you have any problems or notice new symptoms between these appointments.

 Late effects of radiotherapy